Stefon Diggs Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 - Diggs' 92 receiving yards per game in his four career matchups against the Saints are 12.5 more than his over/under for Thursday's game.

-- Diggs, in four matchups, had a touchdown catch three times.
-And he had multiple TDs in one of those three games.
+- In four matchups versus the Saints, Diggs has had a touchdown catch three times, including multiple scores in one game.

 - Note: Diggs' stats vs. Saints date back to 2016.